-Where, -
+Where. -

-- (A) "Refund amount" means the maximum refund that is admissible: - (B) "Net ITC" means input tax credit availed on inputs and input services during the

-- relevant period other than the input tax credit availed for which refund is claimed under sub-rules (4A) or (4B) or both; - (C) "Turnover of zero-rated supply of goods" means the value of zero-rated supply of goods made during the relevant period without payment of tax under bond or letter of undertaking, other than the turnover of supplies in respect of which refund is claimed under sub-rules (4A) or (4B) or both; - (D) "Turnover of zero-rated supply of services" means the value of zero-rated supply of services made without payment of tax under bond or letter of undertaking, calculated in the following manner, namely:- - Zero-rated supply of services is the aggregate of the payments received during the relevant period for zero-rated supply of services and zero-rated supply of services where supply has been completed for which payment had been received in advance in any period prior to the relevant period reduced by advances received for zero-rated supply of services for which the supply of services has not been completed during the relevant period; - [(E) "Adjusted Total Turnover" means the sum total of the value of- - (a) the turnover in a State or a Union territory, as defined under clause (112) of section 2, excluding the turnover of services; and - (b) the turnover of zero-rated supply of services determined in terms of clause (D) above and non-zero-rated supply of services, excluding- - (i) the value of exempt supplies other than zero-rated supplies; and - the turnover of supplies in respect of which refund is claimed under sub-rule (4A) or sub-rule (4B) or both, if any, during the relevant period]9; - (F) "Relevant period" means the period for which the claim has been filed. - [4A) In the case of supplies received on which the supplier has availed the benefit of the Government of India, Ministry of Finance, notification No. 48/2017-Central Tax dated the 18th October, 2017 published in the Gazette of India, Extraordinary, Part II, Section 3, Subsection (i), vide number G.S.R 1305 (E) dated the 18th October, 2017, refund of input tax credit, availed in respect of other inputs or input services used in making zero-rated supply of goods or services or both, shall be granted. - [4B] Where the person claiming refund of unutilised input tax credit on account of zero rated supplies without payment of tax has - (a) received supplies on which the supplier has availed the benefit of the
+- (A) "Refund amount" means the maximum refund that is admissible; - (B) "Net ITC" means input tax credit availed on inputs and input services during the relevant period other than the input tax credit availed for which refund is claimed under sub-rules (4A) or (4B) or both; - (C) 9"Turnover of zero-rated supply of goods" means the value of zero-rated supply of goods made during the relevant period without payment of tax under bond or letter of undertaking or the value which is 1.5 times the value of like goods domestically supplied by the same or, similarly placed, supplier, as declared by the supplier, whichever is less, other than the turnover of supplies in respect of which refund is claimed under sub-rules (4A) or (4B) or both; ". - (D) "Turnover of zero-rated supply of services" means the value of zero-rated supply of services made without payment of tax under bond or letter of undertaking, calculated in the following manner, namely:-

+Zero-rated supply of services is the aggregate of the payments received during the relevant period for zero-rated supply of services and zero-rated supply of services where supply has been completed for which payment had been received in advance in any period prior to the relevant period reduced by advances received for zero-rated supply of services for which the supply of services has not been completed during the relevant period;

+- [(E) "Adjusted Total Turnover" means the sum total of the value of- - (a) the turnover in a State or a Union territory, as defined under clause (112) of section 2, excluding the turnover of services; and - (b) the turnover of zero-rated supply of services determined in terms of clause (D) above and non-zero-rated supply of services, excluding-

+- (i) the value of exempt supplies other than zero-rated supplies; and - (ii) the turnover of supplies in respect of which refund is claimed under sub-rule (4A) or sub-rule (4B) or both, if any, during the relevant period];

+&lt;sup>9 Substituted vide notification no.16/2020-CT dated 23/03/2020

-9 Substituted vide Notification No. 39/2018-CT dated.
+&lt;sup>10 Substituted vide Notification No. 39/2018-CT dated.
 04.09.2018